Communications in Algebra

 Communications in Algebra is a monthly peer-reviewed scientific journal covering algebra, including commutative algebra, ring theory, module theory, non-associative algebra (including Lie algebras and Jordan algebras), group theory, and algebraic geometry.
 It was established in 1974 and is published by Taylor & Francis.
 The editor-in-chief is Scott Chapman (Sam Houston State University).
 Earl J. Taft (Rutgers University) was the founding editor.

+In March 2026, its editorial board resigned en masse over decisions by the publisher to increase the number of required referee reports per submission and to remove the editor-in-chief without consulting the board.

 Abstracting and indexing

 The journal is abstracted and indexed in CompuMath Citation Index, Current Contents/Chemical, Earth, and Physical Sciences, Mathematical Reviews, MathSciNet, Science Citation Index Expanded (SCIE), and Zentralblatt MATH.
 According to the Journal Citation Reports, the journal has a 2022 impact factor of 0.7.

+Controversies

+In January 2020, the journal published the paper "Eight-dimensional octonion-like but associative normed division algebra" by Joy Christian, whose results would contradict the statement of Hurwitz's theorem if true.
+The paper was later retracted by the journal's editorial board.